EpubPress is a browser extension for Chrome & Firefox for turning your favorite web content into ebooks.

 Feedback is very much appreciated!
 The more feedback received, the better it will get.

 Please report any bugs/issues/problems to firstname.lastname@example.org.
 Please send all feature requests/ideas/suggestions to email@example.com

 You can also follow us on Twitter to get the latest updates on what's being developed.

-- Firefox and Safari extensions.
+- Safari extension.

 - Detection of sites with lists of articles (eg. Feedly).

 - *< insert your idea here >*

 Q: How is this different from Readability, Instapaper, Pocket, dotEpub, etc.?